l-henri/cairo1-starklings-sols/RUST-CONCEPTS.md

 **Procedural macros** are a way for you to extend the Rust compiler's functionalities and provide plugins for the language.
 Each procedural macros is included in its own [crate](https://rustwiki.org/en/book/ch07-01-packages-and-crates.html).

 In Cairo 1, we are concerned with procedural macros called "custom derive macro".
 I highly recommend reading up on them [here](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/first-edition/procedural-macros.html).
-For now, just know that any time you create a vustom data structure, do derive the `copy` and `drop` traits for it to ensure smooth memory management.
+For now, just know that any time you create a custom data structure, do derive the `copy` and `drop` traits for it to ensure smooth memory management.

 ### 10. Generics